oVirt/ovirt-site/source/release/4.4.1/index.md

 # oVirt 4.4.1 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.1 Third Release Candidate as of June 03, 2020.
+The oVirt Project is pleased to announce the availability of the 4.4.1 Fourth Release Candidate as of June 11, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.